-McMaster’s Office of Community Engagement is making up to $10,000 available to McMaster University faculty, staff, students and their community partners through the Community-Campus Catalyst Grant Fund.
+McMaster’s Office of Community Engagement is making small catalyst grants available to McMaster University faculty, staff, students and their community partners through the Community-Campus Catalyst Grant Fund.
 These funds will be available in amounts of up to $1000 each.

 The goal of the Community-Campus Catalyst Fund is to support new partnerships that align with the goals of McMaster's Community Engagement strategy.
 Reflecting this goal, proposals that involve collaborative projects with community partners working towards mutual benefit and pursuing outcomes aligned with McMaster's community engagement goals and objectives will be prioritized for funding.
 Funding cannot be applied towards equipment, conference travel, or ongoing initiatives.